Bloody Saturday (Shanghai)

-Bloody Saturday, also known as Black Saturday and the Great World bombing, was a misdirected attack on civilians by the Republic of China Air Force on 14 August 1937 during the Battle of Shanghai of the Second Sino-Japanese War.
-On the day, the Chinese Air Force, in an unsuccessful attempt to attack the Japanese cruiser Idzumo moored next to the Japanese Consulate in Shanghai, accidentally bombed the city centre, resulting in the deaths of some thousand civilians.
+Bloody Saturday, also known as Black Saturday and the Great World bombing, was a misdirected attack on civilians by the Air Force of the National Revolutionary Army on 14 August 1937 during the Battle of Shanghai of the Second Sino-Japanese War.
+On the day, the Air Force, in an unsuccessful attempt to attack the Japanese cruiser Izumo moored next to the Japanese Consulate in Shanghai, accidentally bombed the city centre, resulting in the deaths of some thousand civilians.

 Background

 Weather conditions

 In August 1937, an unexpected typhoon swept coastal China, which prevented commercial shipping from accessing the city.
 The typhoon also damaged Shanghai's telephone system, hindering communication, and led to the suspension of flights between Shanghai and Guangzhou.
 Despite these disruptions, the recovery was quick, and normalcy returned soon after the typhoon passed.

 Ongoing battles

 Japan launches its full-scale invasion of China in July.
 By mid-July, China had lost Peiping and Tianjin.
 On 13 August, the Japanese gunboats began attacking the Chinese-administered northern Shanghai, especially near the University of Shanghai.
 In response to the situation in Shanghai, Chiang Kai-shek redirected the focus of the Chinese Air Force from North China to the Shanghai region.
 By 14 August, the 2nd Bomb Group, 4th Pursuit Group, and 5th Pursuit Group were ordered to relocate to bases in Jining, Qianqiu, and Yangzhou.
 The Central Aviation School near Hangzhou was also instructed to form new provisional squadrons.
 Rather than adopting a defensive strategy, the Chinese command directed all air units stationed in Eastern China to launch attacks on Japanese positions in Shanghai.